jameshounshell/github-actions-demo/README.md

     - `make unit`
 - Update/Install packages with Pipenv
     - `pipenv install <your_package_here>`
-- After changing/upgrading python packages update requirements.txt
+- After changing/upgrading python packages, update requirements.txt
     - `make freeze`

 Container Build and Testing
 ---------------------------
+**tl:dr**: run `make dtest` to to build, run, smoke test, then kill the container
 All build test commands can be found in the `Makefile`
-tl:dr run `make dtest` to to build, run, test, then kill the container
+WARNING: If using Windows you must use WSL2 for correct networking between WSL and Docker for Windows

 - About the container
     - This container is based on hub.docker.com/_/python